Deimos-Applications/dialog_flowtter/CONTRIBUTING.md

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.

-## Getting in Touch

-If you want to just ask a question or get feedback on an idea you can post it on [gitter](https://gitter.im/equatable_package/community).

 ## License

-By contributing to Equatable, you agree that your contributions will be licensed under its MIT license.
+By contributing to DialogFlowtter, you agree that your contributions will be licensed under its MIT license.

 ## Credits